 Our project has been inspired by a similar environment for comparing software implementations of cryptography, developed by Daniel Bernstein and Tanja Lange, called eBACS (ECRYPT Benchmarking of Cryptographic Systems).

-- Cryptographic algorithms, e.g. candidates in the SHA-3 contest
+- Cryptographic algorithms, e.g. candidates in the SHA-3 and CAESAR contests

 - Cryptographic architectures and implementations, e.g., basic iterative vs. unrolled, GMU implementation vs. Bochum implementation

-- Hardware platforms, e.g. Xilinx Virtex 6 vs. Altera Stratix IV
+- Hardware platforms, e.g. Xilinx Virtex 7 vs. Altera Stratix V

 - Languages and tools, e.g., VHDL vs. Verilog, Xilinx ISE

-Our paper describing ATHENa has received the Field Programmable Logic (FPL) Community Best Paper Award at the 20th International Conference on Field Programmable Logic and Applications, FPL 2010, held in Milan, Italy, on Aug.
+Our paper describing our FPGA option optimization tool ATHENa has received the Field Programmable Logic (FPL) Community Best Paper Award at the 20th International Conference on Field Programmable Logic and Applications, FPL 2010, held in Milan, Italy, on Aug.
 31st - Sep.
 2nd, 2010.

 Image of Athena